 The Forums and Convenings

-Over the course of June 2015 to June 2016, Americans for the Arts will conduct New Community Visions-related activities in a variety of convenings.
-These events include:
+Over the course of June 2015 to June 2016, Americans for the Arts conducted New Community Visions-related activities in a variety of convenings.
+These events included:

 - Annual Convention, Chicago, IL, June 2015

 - National Arts Leadership Roundtable, Sun Valley, ID, August 2015

 - National Arts Policy Roundtable, Sundance, UT, September 2015

 - Community Vision Forum, St. Paul, MN, September 2015 (view the Summary Report draft)

 - Community Vision Forum, Oklahoma City, OK, October 2015 (view the Summary Report draft)

 - Community Vision Forum, San Jose, CA, November 2015 (view the Summary Report draft)